 Unfortunately not.
 Last call is at 5:30pm on Saturday and 4:30pm on Sunday.
 This is a requirement enforced by the Campbell Police Department.

 Please be sure to be in line well in advance of last call to ensure you are able to obtain your beer or wine.
 Ticket sales end at 5pm on Saturday and 4pm on Sunday.
 Last call is 5:30pm Saturday and 4:30pm Sunday.
-Tickets are good both days of the Festival, however there are no refunds.
+Tickets are good both days of the Festival, however there are no refunds for unused tickets.

 To be served, you must be 21 or over and be wearing a wristband to indicate you are of legal age to consume alcohol.
-Wristbands can be obtained at the Ticket Booths, Will Call and the Information Boot
+Wristbands can be obtained at the Ticket Booths and the Information Booth.

 As long as you are wearing a wristband and are drinking from a cup received at the Festival, you are welcome to walk around Downtown Campbell.
 You cannot leave the Downtown area with alcohol.
 Also, you cannot take alcohol into the local restaurants, or bring alcohol from the restaurants into the Festival.

-The Will Call Booth is located on First Street along the side of Starbucks.
-If you have pre-purchased drink tickets and/or festival glassware, the Will Call booth is where you will pick them up.
-Please be sure to have photo ID and a copy of your order with you to pick up your order.
+Will Call is located in all Ticket Booths throughout the festival.
+If you have pre-purchased drink tickets and/or festival glassware, be sure to get in the Will Call line to pick up your order.
+Please have photo ID and a copy of your order/QR Code to pick up your tickets and glassware.
 Only people of legal drinking age can purchase and pick up drink tickets.
 Everyone consuming alcohol will be IDed and wristbanded at Will Call, which indicates you are legally of age.

 Food vendors typically accept cash, credit and debit.
 Tickets are NOT required to purchase food.